FlDx031/FlDx031/README.md

 # Hi there👋

-### Enthusiastic about Computer Science, Quantitative Finance, machine learning and new techs, I'm always curious and eager to learn new stuff.
+### Enthusiastic about Computer Science, Quantitative Finance, Machine Learning and new techs, I'm always curious and eager to learn new stuff.

 </div>